Formation of massive disk galaxies in the IllustrisTNG simulation

+All the simulation data from the IllustrisTNG project have been released \citep[][]{nelson2019illustristng}.
 In this work, we use the publicly available results from TNG100-1, which simulates a periodic cubic volume with a side length of 110.7 Mpc, with both initial number of gas cells and dark matter particles to be $1820^3$, implementing the fiducial TNG physics model \citep[][]{weinberger2016simulating, pillepich2018simulating}.
 In TNG100-1, the mass resolution of dark matter particle is $7.5\times10^{6}$ \Msun, and the initial baryonic mass resolution is $1.4\times10^{6}$ \Msun.

 The \texttt{FoF} and \texttt{Subfind} algorithms \citep[][]{springel2005simulations, dolag2009substructures} are used to identify haloes and subhaloes for each snapshot.
 Merger trees are constructed by the \texttt{SubLink} algorithms \citep[][]{rodriguez2015merger}, to trace the progenitor(s) and a unique descendant of each subhalo.
 The main progenitor of a subhalo is defined as its most massive progenitor, and by tracing main progenitors in different snapshots back in time, the main progenitor branch of a given subhalo can be obtained.
 Simulated galaxies are associated with subhaloes, and their formation histories can be derived based on the merger trees of subhaloes.